 Using statistics from Department for Professional Employees, in 2014, 48 percent of U.S. health care spending came from private funds, with 28 percent coming from households and 20 percent coming from private businesses.
 The federal government accounted for 28 percent of spending while state and local governments accounted for 17 percent.
 The percentages tell us that public programs take up huge percentage of overall healthcare spending.
 Typical examples will be Medicare and Medicaid.
 This study will investigate the breakdown of spending by the hospital by claims to see if higher spending lead to better healthcare outcome.
 The hypothesis is that for those hospitals spend more on prior-to-index admission, index admission, and post-index admission do not necessarily have better quality of care.
 For this research in particular, it is using hospital readmission as the criteria for measuring the quality of care.

 Per Mayo Clinic, hospital readmission is patient admission to a hospital within 30 days after being discharged from an earlier hospital stay.
-The reason that ACA wants to reduce hospital readmissions is because it is one of the critical category of data used to evaluate the quality of hospital care.
+The reason that the Affordable Care Act (ACA) wants to reduce hospital readmissions is because it is one of the critical category of data used to evaluate the quality of hospital care.

 Furthermore, I would want to know if Managed Care Organization (MCO) drug utilization that Affordable Care Act advocates has relatively lower cost than the traditional Medicare drug utilization model-Fee-for-Service (FFS), whether the result is statistically significant.
 Before speaking about drug utilization, we have to know the definition of FFS and MCO.
 Using definition from Healthcare.gov: